 The Hood River basin covers approximately 279 square miles with the river itself running approximately 25 miles from its furthest headwaters to its confluence with the Columbia River.
 On the north side of Mt.
 Hood, within the Mt.
-Hood Wilderness, the river rises in three separate forks.
-The West, Middle, and East Fork make up a majority of the length of the river with the main stem comprising roughly the last 10 miles of the river.
+Hood Wilderness, the river rises in the West, Middle, and East Fork.

 Historically, the river had strong runs of anadromous native spring and fall Chinook, Coho, steelhead, sea-run cutthroat, and pacific lamprey.
 There is also a remnant population of ESA listed bull trout.
 Currently, summer steelhead and both Chinook runs are listed with very high extinction risks.